csc302-spring-2021/proj-DaBaby/doc/phase2/technical-report.md

 ### How is this different from what you originally proposed?

 For the most part, what we built aligned with out initial plan and goals.
 We were able to implement most of the features that we wanted to include in this phase.
 However, some features are not functioning 100% correctly due to time constraints and last minute bugs that appeared.
 This includes integrating the server requests from front-end to create new responses, and update partially completed responses.
-Our ability to
+Our ability to stay on track with our original proposal comes from a lot of initial planning that took place at the beginning of each phase (described in more detail below).

 ---